Hazard Mitigation Plan

 CUR28Partner with other County Departments, State, local agencies to educate and inform vulnerable populations about special needs registry with Social Services through community outreach (survey, website, social media, water bill)All Hazards1.1HighDSS, EM, PIOGeneral FundOn goingContinuous

-CUR29Create curriculums for all hazards preparedness to better educate the publicAll Hazards1.1HighEmergency ManagementGeneral Fund/Grantsless than 5 yearsDue to understaffing, difficulties brought on by COVID 19, and LACK OF FUNDING
+CUR29Create curriculums for all hazards preparedness to better educate the publicAll Hazards1.1HighEmergency ManagementGeneral Fund/Grantsless than 5 yearsEmergency Management is working on this action as budget and staffing allows.

 CUR30Continue to educate elected officials and the public on the need for and benefits of sustained shoreline management strategies.Coastal Hazards, Flood, Hurricane & Tropical Storm, Severe Weather1.1HighPlanningGeneral FundOn goingStaff continues to share information with elected officials and the public.